Changes to the solid fuels you can and can't burn

 - All sales of prepacked traditional house coal are now banned.

-- From April 2023, you will be unable to legally purchase traditional house coal from any source.
+- You are not legally able purchase traditional house coal from any source.

 - Manufacturers of solid fuels will also need to show that their products have a very low sulphur content and emit only a small amount of smoke.